 Made from the leaves of the camellia sinensis plant, there are a handful of teas that come with caffeine content.
-Tea rarely has the same level of caffeine as you can find in coffee but even with its lighter touch, a couple cups of tea can be an awesome pick me up.
+Tea rarely has the same level of caffeine as you can find in coffee but even with its lighter touch, a couple cups of tea can be an awesome pick-me-up.
 Caffeine may get a bad rap but it can also be good for you too (in moderation of course).
-Caffeine tea can improve brain function, encourage metabolism, reduce the risk of stroke, and grant you higher energy levels too.
-Let’s take a look at the most popular caffeinated teas out there…
+Caffeinated tea can improve brain function, encourage metabolism, reduce the risk of stroke, and grant you higher energy levels too.
+Let’s take a look at the most popular caffeinated teas out there.

 The OG of all teas, black tea comes with the highest caffeine content but that doesn’t take away from its health benefits thanks to a whole of antioxidants called flavonoids.
 Black tea is made with the fermented leaves of the Camellia Sinensis plant and along with being a drink in its own right, it also forms the base for many other teas like chai.

 Benefits: Heart health, good gut bacteria, lowering stroke risk, higher energy levels, antioxidants, fat burning, and reduced risks of cancer.